-As this might be one of the most important factors to consider when choosing an add-on, I suggest contacting the add-on vendor and requesting a demo of the custom template functionality.
-To guarantee that all of your documents meet your company's appearance standards, choose an add-on that allows you to create design templates, and preferably more than one per space.
+As this might be one of the most important factors to consider when choosing an app, I suggest contacting the app vendor and requesting a demo of the custom template functionality.
+To guarantee that all of your documents meet your company's appearance standards, choose an app that allows you to create design templates, and preferably more than one per space.
 That way you only have to define styling properties within a single tool, and you'll be able to create multiple templates with different settings, accommodating the potential need for different document types to have varying appearances (e.g. legal documents may need to look different from a product catalog as they address very different audiences).

 Here are some of the template properties your PDF exporter should give you control over:

 - Font type and size